Trump met with Nvidia CEO Jensen Huang on export controls, source says

 "I think it's probably going to be much more gradual than we think," Huang said.
 "It won't be a moment.
 It won't be as if somebody arrived and nobody else has ...
 I think it's going to be, things that just get better and better and better and better, just like technology does."

-Huang is also due to make remarks later on Wednesday in Washington at an event hosted by the Center for International and Strategic Studies, a think tank.
+Huang is also due to make remarks later on Wednesday in Washington at an event hosted by the Center for Strategic and International Studies, a think tank.